Julie. 1974.

 Tracy Albright

 Julie’s moody sister is 15.
 She and Julie sometimes squabble, but Tracy has Julie’s back.
-She encourages Julie’s basketball ambitions, and whenever Julie’s feeling down, Tracy usually finds a way to cheers her sister up.
+She encourages Julie’s basketball ambitions, and whenever Julie’s feeling down, Tracy usually finds a way to cheer her sister up.

 Ivy Ling